shaneish/hop/README.md

 foo@bar:~$ echo $PWD
 /home/you/projects/hop/src
 ```
+### GENERAL FLOW FOR RESOLVING `hop` COMMANDS
+Calling a `hp` command with a shortcut name or path will attempt to do three things to resolve where it should jump you to:
+1) Check if it is within the saved list of shortcuts manually added by the user.
+2) Check if it is within the history list of previous `hp` commands used by the user.
+3) Check if it is a valid location within the file system.

+Requests to `bunnyhop` to jump to a new location will check the above three in their listed order and, if it finds a match, will jump to that match.

+So if you run a command like `hp example`, it will first check the saved shortcuts for a shortcut named `example`.
+If it finds it, it will move the user to that location or, if that location is a file, open it in the appropriate editor.

+If it doesn't find anything in the named shortcuts, it will move on to step 2) where it will check the saved history for a path stored under the name `example`.
+If it finds a location stored in history with the name `example`, it will move the user to that location or open the file in the appropriate editor.

+If it doesn't find anything in the stored history, it will finally check if `example` is a path within the current directory.
+If it is, it will move the user to that location or open the file in the appropriate editor.

+If all of the above steps have failed to find a relevant entry that `example` represents, it will return a statement like: `[error] Unable to execute hop command: Unable to find referenced shortcut.`
-### custom configuration
+### CUSTOM CONFIGURATION
-by default, you can find the configuration file for `bunnyhop` at `~/.config/bunnyhop/bunnyhop.toml`.
+By default, you can find the configuration file for `bunnyhop` at `~/.config/bunnyhop/bunnyhop.toml`.

-check out the config file to see the current options available and to set your personal editors (default is `vi` for Unix and `notepad` for Windows).
+Check out the config file to see the current options available and to set your personal editors (default is `vi` for Unix and `notepad` for Windows).

-### todo
+### TODO
-1) write a more comprehensive suite of unit tests
+1) Write a more comprehensive suite of unit tests.
-2) add functionality to search stored history for possible locations
+2) Add functionality to search stored history for possible locations.
-3) add customized editor launch commands (ie allow flags when calling an editor to open a file)
+3) Add customized editor launch commands (ie allow flags when calling an editor to open a file).